sph-mn/sph-db/readme.md

 # features
 ## data model
-* records that can act as nodes in relations to build a graph
+* nodes that can be in relations to build a graph
-* records have identifiers for random access. they are of custom type, similar to table rows in relational databases, and indexable
+* nodes have identifiers for random access. they are of custom type, similar to table rows in relational databases, and indexable
 * relations are directed, labeled, unidirectionally ordered and small

 ## technology